 James McTeigue’s 2005 film, ‘V For Vendetta,’ starring Natalie Portman (Queen Amidala from Star Wars Episodes I, II, and III) and Hugo Weaving (Elrond, The Lord of the Rings trilogy), is set in a nightmarish future Britain, about thirty years from now.

 The film appears to be contextualized in the anti-totalitarian tradition established by and maintained by English novel writers like Aldous Huxley (Brave New World) and George Orwell (nineteen eighty-four).
 At a deeper level and much broader, the film could be viewed in the context of anarchism as the film is resilient with themes of rebellion, egalitarianism, and the tendency for subordinate humans to challenge their domineering overlords.
+This could be a nice movie to watch after some fan sports betting matches via 온라인 슬롯.

 In the film, events have unfolded that have lead to the decline of the United States as the major world power.
 Set late in the third decade of the twenty-first century, the British appear to be living under the iron fist of a totalitarian state, one that is hellbent on control and coercion.
 Similar to the way that British novelist George Orwell depicted ‘Big Brother’ in his mid-twentieth century novel ‘nineteen eighty-four,’ the British government in ‘V For Vendetta’ is also depicted, as lying, murderous, and oppressive.
 But unlike Orwell, McTeigue represents hope in his work through effective resistance, lead mainly by one mysterious character.